Who Uses Custom MX Records?

-If you specify one or more servers as being a lower priority (note: higher "preference numbers" denote lower actual priority), they will only be tried in the event that the higher priority server fails.
+If you specify one or more domain MX record as being a lower priority (note: higher "preference numbers" denote lower actual priority), they will only be tried in the event that the higher priority server fails.

 This allows you to specify one server as your primary mail server and another as a backup.

 If your multiple mail servers are equally capable of delivering mail to you, and there is no real reason to prefer one over the other, it's generally a bad idea to then specify one as primary and the other as secondary.

 This is poor resource management, as you are setting yourself up for a failover situation in the case of high volume.